New tools to improve performance

 And what does this look like in practice?
-Here is another example of a dashboard that can be used to track SaaS performance in its early stage, in terms of revenue.
+Here is another example of a SaaS dashboard that can be used to track performance in its early stage, in terms of revenue.
 This Profitwell dashboard tracks all the incoming sources of revenue for your SaaS business, as well as different churn metrics.

-To recap, collecting, monitoring, and sharing live performance using dashboards is key for excellent business growth and performance.
+To recap, collecting, monitoring, and sharing live performance using data dashboards is key for excellent business growth and performance.